vangaprasannakumar/Attendance-Tracker/README.md

 ---

 **Offline punches not syncing**
-→ Check `localStorage` in DevTools → Application → Local Storage for key `capco_pending_punches`.
+→ Check `IndexedDB` in DevTools → Application → IndexedDB for `CapcoOfflineDB`.
 If it has data, reload the app while online.
-If the key is missing, the punch was never saved — check if the device was truly offline or if the API returned an error.
+If it is empty, the punch was never saved — check if the device was truly offline or if the API returned an error.

 ---